okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/archive-sign-in-to-spa-authjs/main/angular/guide.md

 ## Conclusion

-You have now successfully authenticated with Okta!
-Now what?
+You have now successfully authenticated with Okta.
 With a user's `id_token`, you have basic claims for the user's identity.
 You can extend the set of claims by modifying the `scopes` to retrieve custom information about the user.
 This includes `locale`, `address`, `groups`, and [more](/docs/reference/api/oidc/).